opentracing-contrib/java-dropwizard/dropwizard-0.7-opentracing/README.rst

             .getContainerResponseFilters()
             .add(new ServerResponseTracingFilter(tracer));
     }

+- `withOperationName(String)` lets you set an operation name for incoming requests to the server.

 - `withTracedAttributes(Set<ServerAttribute>)` allows you to specify attributes of the request that you wish to be logged or tagged to your spans.
 All attributes available for tracing are enumerated in `io.opentracing.contrib.dropwizard.ServerAttribute`.